ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Standardized Test Scores

-University of Northern Colorado is test optional.
+University of Northern Colorado has a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 In 2022, 29% of University of Northern Colorado's first-year students submitted their SAT scores with their application.
 8% of admitted applicants sent ACT scores.